 This article does a good job of putting the 2014 temperature record in context with quotes from experts and good descriptions of relevant issues such as El Nino.
 References to “skeptics” were appropriately followed up by evidence of their misinterpretation / mischaracterization of the data.

 Alice Alpert, PhD candidate, MIT - WHOI Joint Program:

 This article provides an accurate and well supported evaluation of the finding that 2014 was the hottest year on record.

-Emmanuel Vincent, Project Scientist, University of California, Merced:
+Emmanuel M Vincent, Research Scientist, University of California, Merced:

 Overall, this article is fair in its representation of the 2014 temperature record event and in reminding the context of the long-term warming trend+natural climate variability.

 Alexis Tantet, Postdoctoral researcher, Hamburg University, Meteorologisches Institut:

 The quality of this article is overall higher than most newspaper articles on climate change as it avoids the usual pitfalls such as confusing year to year variability with long-term change.
 It also addresses issues prone to confusion, such as why eastern USA did not experience such a warm year as most of the globe, which can help the readers to put the science in perspective with the seasonal climate they have actually experienced.

 See the rating guidelines used for article evaluations.

 Each evaluation is independent.
 Scientists’ comments are all published at the same time.